IMPORTANT

 • Never use products inside the home that generate dangerous levels of carbon monoxide.
 Such products include generators, barbecues, propane heaters and charcoal.

 We are committed to completing this work as soon and safely as possible.
-Conducting this work takes time.
 Weather and other safety concerns may impact our schedule.
-We will coordinate directly with property owners about this work.
+We will coordinate directly with the property owner about this work.

 PG&E is assisting customers affected by the Carr or Camp Fire by waiving the fee for connecting temporary power.
 PG&E's Building and Renovation Services Department is the customers' point of contact for applying for power.